FOSSdroid-org/Reddit-Automod/README.md

 # Reddit-Automod

-Some of my automod scripts
+This repository contains the r/fossdroid automod script.